-Going early also lets your little one get comfortable with the idea of going regularly.
+Going early also lets your little one get comfortable with the idea of regular checkups.
 The more familiar they become with the dentist, the less scary it’ll be.

-Here are some tips from the ADA to prep for baby’s first visit:
+Here are tips from the ADA to prep for baby’s first visit:

-- Play it cool—if baby sees you nervous or freaking out, she’ll follow suit.
+- Stay calm—if baby sees you nervous or freaking out, she’ll follow suit.

-- Go when he’s most likely to be rested and calm.
+- Go when baby is most likely to be rested and calm.